 You can study the rules all you want, but doing so won't help you on the ACT unless you practice using them ito answer ACT-style questions.
 I've created some ACT English practice so that you can try out your new skills!

-1. Lana didn't enjoy spying on Tim, but he had the information they needed.
+1. The chess club treasurers didn't enjoy spying on Tim, but he had the information she needed.

 A. NO CHANGE